 When is a Commercial Kitchen Food License Required?

-Starting a homestead food business is a dream of many home cooks.
-Beginning small, in your own kitchen, with shelf-stable baked goods and other allowed foods is a practical way to try out this venture.
+Starting a home-based food business is a dream of many home cooks.
+Beginning small, in your own kitchen, with shelf-stable baked goods and other allowed foods, is a practical way to try out this venture.

-You will need a commercial kitchen food license and access to a commercial kitchen to make and sell these food products:
+You will need a food processing license to sell the following foods at a Farmers Market or if you sell wholesale to restaurants from NH DHHS Food Protection or self-inspecting city or town.
+You will also need access to a commercial kitchen to make and sell these food products:

 4. Refrigerated foods or foods requiring Time/Temperature Control for safety (TCS foods) including cheesecake, sandwiches, salads, soups, etc.